-A virtual colonoscopy is also sometimes called a CT colonography, CT enema, or CT pneumocolon for bowel cancer.
-In a virtual colonoscopy, a CT scanner takes a series of x-rays, which builds up a 3D picture of your bowel.
+In a virtual colonoscopy, a computerised tomography (CT) scanner takes a series of x-rays.
+This builds up a three-dimensional picture of your bowel.
 It is done in the hospital CT department and you can usually have it as an outpatient.

-This test may be done instead of a colonoscopy, or if the colonoscopy didn't give a clear enough picture.
+This test may be done instead of a colonoscopy.
+Or it may be done if the colonoscopy did not give a clear enough picture.

-Your bowel has to be completely empty for a virtual colonoscopy.
+Your bowel must be completely empty for a virtual colonoscopy.
 You will need to follow a special diet for a few days and take a laxative before the test.
 Your hospital will tell you what to do.

 Your doctor may give you an injection to help the muscles in your bowel relax.
 You may also have an injection of a dye called a contrast medium at the same time.
 Your doctor will tell you if you are going to have this.